KOTYA8/PiFMX/README.md

-# PiFmX
+# PiFMX
-PiFmX - will support (hope) full RDS functions.
+PiFMX - will support (hope) full RDS functions.
 This is an extended version of PiFmRds,
 which operates on the latest **Raspberry Pi OS** system and on the **Raspberry Pi 4B** board.
 Original repository: [PiFmRds](github.com/ChristopheJacquet/PiFmRds)